uberswe/TradeGuildLedger/README.md

 # TradeGuildLedger

-Use at your own risk, this project is in alpha
+Use at your own risk, this project is in alpha.

 The website can be found at [TradeGuildLedger.com](https://www.TradeGuildLedger.com)

 This is an addon for Elder Scrolls Online which simply takes Guild Trader listings and saves them locally on your machine.
 A client can then be run in order to upload this data to a server to display it.

 The addon is written in Lua and the client and server are both written in Go.
 The project should run on Linux, MacOS or Windows.
 The client is currently only tested on Windows and the server is tested on Linux.

+Created by @uberswe, feel free to write me in-game if you have questions.

 ## Server